isomerpages/ncss-ssi/pages/Michael Kee and Irene Neo, Foster Parents.md

 description: SSI courses helped prepare foster parents like Mr Michael Kee and Ms Irene Neo for fostering in SIngapore.
 Read their story here.
 ---

-## Mr Michael Kee and Ms Irene Neo, Foster Parents
+## Foster Parents' Experience of Fostering in Singapore

 The combination of Irene and Michael’s individual strengths are what help create a loving and conducive environment to foster a child.
 With her aptitude for logic and organisation, Irene focuses on establishing a comfortable routine that the child can easily adjust to, while Michael’s vision and optimism creates room for the child’s growth and potential to blossom.